fubar2/toolfactory/README.md

 **Restricted execution**

-The tool factory tool itself will then be usable ONLY by admin users - people with IDs in admin_users in universe_wsgi.ini **Yes, that's right.
+The tool factory tool itself will then be usable ONLY by admin users - people with IDs in admin_users. **Yes, that's right.
 ONLY admin_users can run this tool** Think about it for a moment.
 If allowed to run any arbitrary script on your Galaxy server, the only thing that would impede a miscreant bent on destroying all your Galaxy data would probably